 Nevada has unique riding laws that are specific to the state.
 There are also local ordinances for each city, so make sure you research those to ensure optimal safety and avoid traffic violations.
 Las Vegas, for example, prohibits bicyclists from riding on the freeway.
 In the state of Nevada, bicycles are required to obey all of the same laws as motor vehicles.
 There is also a red light law that gives bicyclists and motorcyclists permission to run a red light when the traffic signal is not detecting their presence after a few rotations.
 When bicyclists are changing lanes or turning, they are required by law to utilize hand signals before they make their move.
 Cyclists are not required to ride on the shoulder, but they do need to ride as far to the right as possible and in the same direction as traffic.
 The only time riding on the left side is acceptable is if the rider is turning left or when the right side is unsafe.
 Remember, all bicyclists will receive citations if they are found not following the laws of the road.
 Follow the safety laws and have fun!
 Dimopoulos Injury Law will happily answer any questions you have about bicycling laws and ordinances in Las Vegas or in the state.

 Dimopoulos Injury Law works with accident victims on a contingency fee and offers a free consultation.
 A contingency fee means we take a percentage of your earnings from the court.
 More often than not, the earnings take into account whether you’re paying for a lawyer to win your case.
 All of our attorneys are trained to handle any case at any time.
 We’ll gladly help you through difficulties that may arise as we investigate your case.
 Your first priority should be your emotional and physical health.
 Dimopoulos Injury Law is an award-winning team with the experience to ensure your case receives the best payout possible.
-Call us now to receive a free consultation.
+Give us a call NOW to get started on your strategy session!

 © Dimopoulos Injury Law.
 All rights reserved.